TiagoMarinho/Soph/readme.md

 ## Installation ##

 1. Install https://github.com/AUTOMATIC1111/stable-diffusion-webui and its dependencies
+2. Install NodeJS
-2. Run `git clone https://github.com/TiagoMarinho/Soph` to clone Soph's repo
+3. Run `git clone https://github.com/TiagoMarinho/Soph` to clone Soph's repo
-3. Create a new Discord application in the [Discord Developer Portal](https://discord.com/developers/applications)
+4. Create a new Discord application in the [Discord Developer Portal](https://discord.com/developers/applications)
-4. Copy the token and client id of your new discord application and put it in `Soph/config.json`, like this:
+5. Copy the token and client id of your new discord application and put it in `Soph/config.json`, like this:

 	```
 	{